How are EMBA grades calculated? (Class of March 2024 and prior)

 - Complete all courses in the EMBA curriculum within the required time frame.

 - Achieve scores of at least 80% in the graded SMARTCASE lessons.
-(SMARTCASEs can be taken as many times as you want.
-Only the best score will be counted towards your final grade.)

 - Complete the exams associated with each concentration and your chosen Specializations.